amplication/ast-types/README.md

 import { Class, Interface, Method } from '@amplication/java-ast';
 // or
 import { Class, Interface, Method } from '@amplication/csharp-ast';
+// or
+import { ClassDef, FunctionDef, Decorator } from '@amplication/python-ast';
 ```

 ## Contributing